Spend the Weekend in BelmontBilly Graham Library

 After exploring the Library’s fantastic exhibits and grounds, save time in your schedule for a trip to Daniel Stowe Botanical Garden where you can enjoy nature’s beauty in one of the outdoor gardens or in the Orchid Conservatory.
 You also might want to learn a little more about Belmont’s history by stopping at the Belmont Historical Society Cultural and Heritage Learning Center where they have artifacts and exhibits that tell Belmont’s story from the first Native Americans to the textile age.

 Take the family to dinner at The Lodge Tavern & Tap, a restaurant featuring an eclectic menu that focuses on the art of the feast.
 This new dining experience can introduce you to bison meatloaf, venison chili or flash fried roasted duck legs.
-Or check out Simonetti’s Pizza, voted one of the 21 best in the world.
+Or check out Simonetti’s Italian, voted one of the 21 best in the world.
 The Margherita Pizza is fantastic!